Physical Properties of Cement – Significance and impacts

 The physical properties of cement have a significant impact on a structure’s serviceability, strength, and durability.
 The most important and highly recognized structural material used in construction is cement.
 All types of construction, from large skyscrapers, bridges, and tunnels to modest residential structures, use cement.
 It stands out as a crucial component of industrial buildings such as power plants, refineries, steel plants, cement mills, bridges, and other infrastructure.

-The cement properties are classified into PHYSICAL PROPERTIES and CHEMICAL PROPERTIES
+The cement properties are classified into Physical and chemical properties of cement.

 Physical Properties of Cement